Kokopelli84/Chaternator/README.md

-# Chat server DB
+# Real-time chat with Sequelize and Mongoose

 This project is a full stack chat applications for multiple users developed during the junior part of the Codeworks bootcamp.
-There are two versions for the backend; one running with Sequelize and Postgres and a second with Mongoose and MongoDB.
+The backend comes in two flavors; one is running with Sequelize and Postgres and a second with Mongoose and MongoDB.
 Both will work seamlessly with the same client.

 ## Tech Stack